hamidra/a2alite/README.md

 ### 🌊 **AgentTaskStream** - Real-time streaming

 For long-running operations, use streaming to provide real-time updates to the client, this is decoupled from how the client receives the updates.
-If the client has initiated the request as streaming, the updates will be sent as they are generated.
-If the client has not initiated the request as streaming, the updates will aggregated in taskStore allowing the client to either resubscribe to the task or poll for updates.
+If the client has initiated the request as streaming, the updates will be streamed to the client as they are generated.
+If the client has not initiated the request as streaming, the updates will get aggregated in taskStore allowing the client to either resubscribe to the task or poll for updates.

 ```ts
 return context.stream(async (stream) => {